 2. This year it's one, next year the whole plant kingdom - That's right.
 No good deed goes unpunished.
 This year they bring in the prettiest Boston Fern they've ever had and just had to keep it until next year.
 Once they got a look at "all your space" the next fall comes around and they backed up a truck filled with one of everything from the local lawn and garden.
 And at that point you can't be rude.
 Well you can, but you won't. ---Check for helpful hints at the bottom.

 3. It's always your fault - Yep, sure is.
 Because their plants never, ever had a bit of trouble until it came to your greenhouse and now it just looks neglected.
 Not really, it just needs a bigger pot and more soil.
 Or perhaps the local could put a dash of fertilizer in the pot just to shake things up once in the life of that plant.
 Or it needs to be divided about 8,423 times.
-Which you could do, but they want to keep all but 1.
-They'll graciously let you keep the 1 Charlie Brown specimen you almost threw out when you took a class period to do their work for them.
+Which you could do, but they want to keep all but one.
+They'll graciously let you keep the one Charlie Brown specimen you almost threw out when you took a class period to do their work for them.